binlecode/example-oauth2-fastapi/README.md

 ->
 oauth2-fastapi-ingress   <none>   *       34.117.165.110   80, 443   12m
 ```

+The ingress has optiona TLS termination, with certs configured as GKE
+secret.
+See [gke-tls-secret.md](./gke-tls-secret.md) for details.

 To check in-cluster service access,
 create a temp standalone pod, and test calling service via cluster DNS name.